-- 4.20 The provisions of paragraphs (a) and (b) of clause 4.15, 4.16 or paragraph (a) of clause 4.17, shall not apply if the employee is required to perform duty to enable the nursing service of the employer to be carried on or where another employee is absent from duty on account of illness or in an emergency. - 4.21 12 hour shifts: - (a) An employee may request to work 12 hour shifts.
-Where an employee makes such a request the provisions of Clause 16 Overtime will not apply in respect to the period between 10 hours and 12 hours. - (b) An employee who does not wish to work under a 12 hour system will not be compelled to do so and will work a mutually agreed alternative shift system. - (c) the span of hours must not exceed 12.5 hours; - (d) there must be a maximum of 3 consecutive night shifts which include one or more 12 hour shifts; - (e) there must be a minimum break of 11.5 hours rostered between each 12 hour shift; - (f) employees must be allowed either two 30 minutes or one 60 minutes meal break.
+4.21 12 hour shifts:

+- (a) An employee may request to work 12 hour shifts.
+Where an employee makes such a request the provisions of Clause 16, Overtime will not apply in respect to the period between 10 hours and 12 hours. - (b) An employee who does not wish to work under a 12 hour system will not be compelled to do so and will work a mutually agreed alternative shift system. - (c) 12 hour shifts must conform to the following conditions: - (i) the span of hours must not exceed 12.5 hours; - (ii) there must be a maximum of 3 consecutive night shifts which include one or more 12 hour shifts; - (iii) there must be a minimum break of 11.5 hours rostered between each 12 hour shift; - (iv) employees must be allowed either two 30 minutes or one 60 minutes meal break.
 In addition to the meal breaks employees must be allowed either two 10 minute or one 20 minute paid tea break.

-4.22 Reasonable Additional Hours
+4.22 Reasonable Additional Hours:

-- (a) All hours worked over an average of 38 ordinary hours per week, will be deemed to be additional hours.
+(a) All hours worked over an average of 38 ordinary hours per week, will be deemed to be additional hours.
 All hours worked by part-time employees beyond their guaranteed minimum number of hours will be treated as additional hours for the purpose of this subclause.
 From time to time, full time employees may be required to work a reasonable amount of additional hours.
 Part time employees may be asked, but not required, to work a reasonable number of additional hours.
+All additional hours worked will be paid in accordance with this Agreement.
-All additional hours worked will be paid in accordance with this Agreement. - (b) An employee may not be required to work additional hours in circumstances where the working of additional hours would result in the employee working hours which are unreasonable having regards to (refer to section 62 of the Act): - (i) any risk to employee health and safety from working the additional hours; - (ii) the employee's personal circumstances, including family responsibilities; - (iii) the needs of the workplace or enterprise in which the employee is employed;

-- (iv) whether the employee is entitled to receive overtime payments, penalty rates or other compensation for, or a level of remuneration that reflects an expectation of, working additional hours; - (v) any notice given by the employer of any request or requirement to work the additional hours; - (vi) any notice given by the employee of his or her intention to refuse to work the additional hours; - (vii) the usual patterns of work in the health industry, or the part of the industry, in which the employee works; - (viii) the nature of the employee's role, and the employee's level of responsibility; - (ix) whether the additional hours are in accordance with averaging terms included in subclause 4.3 of this Agreement; - (x) any other relevant matter.
+- (b) An employee may not be required to work additional hours in circumstances where the working of additional hours would result in the employee working hours which are unreasonable having regards to (refer to section 62 of the Act): - (i) any risk to employee health and safety from working the additional hours; - (ii) the employee's personal circumstances, including family responsibilities; - (iii) the needs of the workplace or enterprise in which the employee is employed; - (iv) whether the employee is entitled to receive overtime payments, penalty rates or other compensation for, or a level of remuneration that reflects an expectation of, working additional hours; - (v) any notice given by the employer of any request or requirement to work the additional hours; - (vi) any notice given by the employee of his or her intention to refuse to work the additional hours; - (vii) the usual patterns of work in the health industry, or the part of the industry, in which the employee works; - (viii) the nature of the employee's role, and the employee's level of responsibility; - (ix) whether the additional hours are in accordance with averaging terms included in subclause 4.3 of this Agreement; and - (x) any other relevant matter.